ex-aws/ex_aws_dynamo/README.md

 (or see `config/ddb_local_test.exs.example`)

-Before setting the `:port` and running tests, be aware that `test/lib/dynamo/integration_test.exs` will create and delete tables with the names `"TestUsers"`, `"Test.User"`, `"TestSeveralUsers"`, `"TestFoo"`, `"test_books"`, `"TestUsersWithRange"`, `"TestTransactions"`, `"TestTransactions2"` - test operations may affect your current tables if they share any of those names.
+Before running tests, be aware that `test/lib/dynamo/integration_test.exs` will create and delete tables with the names `"TestUsers"`, `"Test.User"`, `"TestSeveralUsers"`, `"TestFoo"`, `"test_books"`, `"TestUsersWithRange"`, `"TestTransactions"`, `"TestTransactions2"` - test operations may affect your current tables if they share any of those names.
+You may consider maintaining a separate instance of DynamoDB local (or at least a separate instance of its `shared-local-instance.db` file) for testing.

 If DynamoDB is not running locally or the config file has not been provided, the integration tests will be skipped.